Kwon Ki-ok

-Kwon Ki-ok (11 January 1901 – 19 April 1988) was the first Korean female aviator, as well as one of the first female pilots in China.
+Kwon Ki-ok (11 January 1901 – 19 April 1988) was a Korean aviator.
+She is the first Korean female pilot and one of the first female pilots to fly in China.
 Her name in Chinese is Quan Jiyu (權基玉 (Quán Jīyù)).
 Kwon went into exile in China during the Japanese occupation of Korea and became a lieutenant colonel in the Republic of China's air force.
 She returned home after the liberation of Korea and became a founding member of the Republic of Korea Air Force.

 Biography

 Kwon was born in Sangsugu Village, Pyongyang, South Pyongan Province, Korean Empire to Gwon Don-gak and Jang Mun-myeong.
 She was the second of five children (four daughters and one son).
 She was of the Andong Kwon clan.

 Kwon attended Pyongyang's Sunghyeon Elementary School from 1913 to 1918.
 There, she was inspired to learn to fly after seeing a 1917 aerobatics demonstration by American stunt pilot Art Smith.